Gabriella Izzo

 Gabriella Izzo (born August 5, 2001) is an American-born pair skater who currently competes with Luc Maierhofer for Austria.
-Together, they are the 2025 Austrian national silver medalists and the 2024 Ice Challenge champions.
+Together, they are the 2026 Austrian national champions and the 2024 Ice Challenge champions.

-As a singles skater, she is the 2019 CS Asian Open Trophy bronze medalist, the 2019 Egna Spring Trophy champion, and the 2021 U.S. International Figure Skating Classic bronze medalist.
-She is also the 2019 U.S. junior national champion.
+As a singles skater, she is the 2019 CS Asian Open Trophy bronze medalist, 2021 U.S. International Figure Skating Classic bronze medalist, and the 2022 U.S. national pewter medalist.
+At the junior level, she is the 2019 U.S. junior national champion.

 Personal life

 Izzo was born August 5, 2001, in Greenbrae, California.
 She graduated from Boston Latin School in 2019 before going on to attend Harvard University, graduating in 2025.